 But again, if you need an 85mm f1.4 lens, or a 50mm f1.4, or a 14mm f1.8, just go with Sony.
 Having the lens you need is more important than nitpicking camera body features like lossless compressed vs compressed.
-If you want a good range of gear and capabilities and you have about $3,000 to spend, you won’t beat Nikon currently, unless you go Fujifilm.
+If you want a good range of gear and capabilities and you have about 3,000 to spend, you won’t beat Nikon currently, unless you go to Fujifilm.

 You can see all the Sony Lenses here.

 You can see all the Nikon Lenses here.

 The better question is, Wait for the A7IV or buy the Z6II?